wasplang/wasp/README.md

 # Wasp 🐝
-a programming language for extremely performant and concise web assembly modules
+a programming language for extremely concise web assembly modules

 **warning:** this compiler is very alpha and error messages aren't the best, but it works and language is simple!